Asymptotic multipartite version of the Alon-Yuster theorem: Proof of Theorem

 We apply Fact~\ref{fact:supregadd} with $\epsilon_1=2\epsilon'$, $\delta_1=d'$, $\epsilon_2=k\epsilon'$ and $\delta_2=d'/2$.
 Consequently, we use $\epsilon_1+\epsilon_2\leq (k+2)\epsilon'\leq\sqrt{\epsilon'}$ and $\frac{\min\{\delta_1,\delta_2\}}{(1+\epsilon_2)^2} =\frac{d'/2}{(1+k\epsilon')^2}\geq d'/3$ to conclude that the augmented pairs in each column are $(\sqrt{\epsilon'},d'/3)$-super-regular.

 Finally, to finish the tiling, apply the Blow-up Lemma to non-red vertices in each non-receptacle column (recall that the number of such vertices is the same and is divisible by $h$).
-In the receptacle column, we can apply the Blow-up Lemma to all but $n-h\lfloor n/h\rfloor$ of the non-red vertices: \begin{lem}[Blow-up Lemma, Koml\'os-S\'ark\"ozy-Szemer\'edi~\cite{KSSz97}] Given a graph $R$ of order $r$ and positive parameters $\delta,\Delta$, there exists an $\epsilon_{\ref{lem:blow-up}}>0$ such that the following holds: Let $N$ be an arbitrary positive integer, and let us replace the vertices of $R$ with pairwise disjoint $N$-sets $V_1,V_2,\ldots,V_r$ (blowing up).
+We can also apply the Blow-up Lemma to the non-red vertices in the receptacle column as well, because the sizes of those sets are divisible by $h$. \begin{lem}[Blow-up Lemma, Koml\'os-S\'ark\"ozy-Szemer\'edi~\cite{KSSz97}] Given a graph $R$ of order $r$ and positive parameters $\delta,\Delta$, there exists an $\epsilon_{\rm BL}>0$ such that the following holds: Let $N$ be an arbitrary positive integer, and let us replace the vertices of $R$ with pairwise disjoint $N$-sets $V_1,V_2,\ldots,V_r$ (blowing up).
 We construct two graphs on the same vertex-set $V=\bigcup V_i$.
-The graph $R(N)$ is obtained by replacing all edges of $r$ with copies of the complete bipartite graph $K_{N,N}$ and a sparser graph $G$ is constructed by replacing the edges of $R$ with some $(\epsilon_{\ref{lem:blow-up}},\delta)$-super-regular pairs.
+The graph $R(N)$ the graph which is the blow-up of $R$ by $N$ and a sparser graph $G$ is constructed by replacing the edges of $R$ with some $(\epsilon_{\rm BL},\delta)$-super-regular pairs.
 If a graph $H$ with maximum degree $\Delta(H)\leq\Delta$ can be embedded into $R(N)$, then it can be embedded into $G$. \end{lem}

-Our $\Khk$-tiling consists of \begin{itemize} \item[(1)] the copies of $\Khk$ that are outside of the sets~$\hat{V}_i^{(j)}$, as established in Lemma~\ref{lem:hatsets}, \item[(2)] the red copies of $\Khk$ that were not used in absorbing vertices from the leftover sets $\hat{V}_i^{(0)}$ to non-receptacle clusters, and \item[(3)] the copies of $\Khk$ found by applying the Blow-up Lemma to the non-red vertices in each column. \end{itemize} This is the tiling of $G$ with $\lfloor n/h\rfloor$ copies of $\Khk$.
+Our $\Khk$-tiling consists of \begin{itemize} \item[(i)] the copies of $\Khk$ that are outside of the sets~$\hat{V}_i^{(j)}$, as established in Lemma~\ref{lem:hatsets}, \item[(ii)] the red copies of $\Khk$ that were not uncolored in the process of absorbing vertices from the leftover sets $\hat{V}_i^{(0)}$ to non-receptacle sub-clusters, and \item[(iii)] the copies of $\Khk$ found by applying the Blow-up Lemma to the non-red vertices in each column. \end{itemize} This is the tiling of $G$ with $n/h$ copies of $\Khk$.